Santcoder20/Portfolio_Creator/README.md

 For your own deployment:
 1. Create a PythonAnywhere account.
 2. Upload your project files.
 3. Set up a virtual environment.
+4. Change setting.py to allow host and add email details in end
-4. Configure WSGI and static files.
+5. Configure WSGI and static files.
-5. Run migrations and restart the web app.
+6. Run migrations and restart the web app.

 ---